DigitalOceanPHP/Client/README.md

 ### Using Symfony2? ###

-For Symfony2 users, there is no need to create separate bundle (But you could if you wanted to) just install `toin0u/digitalocean-v2` via composer and define it as a service.
+For Symfony2 users, there is no need to create separate bundle (But you could if you wanted to).Just install `toin0u/digitalocean-v2` via composer and define it as a service.
 For example:

 ```yaml
 # YourBundle/Resources/config/services.yml